 Woodburn in Allen County, Indiana — The American Midwest (Great Lakes)

 Topics.
-This historical marker is listed in this topic list: Parks & Recreational Areas.
+This historical marker is listed in these topic lists: Political Subdivisions • Railroads & Streetcars • Settlements & Settlers.
 A significant historical year for this entry is 1935.

 Location.
-41° 7.508′ N, 84° 51.273′ W. Marker is in Woodburn, Indiana, in Allen County.
-Marker is on Main Street (Indiana Route 101) north of Bull Rapids Road, on the right when traveling west.
+41° 7.507′ N, 84° 51.272′ W. Marker is in Woodburn, Indiana, in Allen County.
+Marker is at the intersection of Main Street (Indiana Route 101) and Bull Rapids Road, on the right when traveling west on Main Street.
 Touch for map.
 Marker is at or near this postal address: 22315 Main St, Woodburn IN 46797, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Woodburn, Indiana (here, next to this marker); Old Maysville Cemetery (approx. 5.9 miles away); Harlan, Indiana (approx. 6 miles away); Harlan Park Veterans Memorial (approx. 6.1 miles away); Antwerp (approx. 6½ miles away in Ohio); Antwerp and Carryall Township (approx. 7 miles away in Ohio); V.F.W.
+This clock tower (here, next to this marker); Old Maysville Cemetery Harlan, Indiana (approx. 6 miles away); Harlan Park Veterans Memorial (approx. 6.1 miles away); Antwerp (approx. 6˝ miles away in Ohio); Antwerp and Carryall Township (approx. 7 miles away in Ohio); V.F.W.
 Post 5087 Veterans Memorial Flagpost (approx. 7 miles away in Ohio); Antwerp Veterans Memorial (approx. 7.3 miles away in Ohio).

 Credits.
 This page was last revised on March 25, 2022.
 It was originally submitted on March 13, 2022, by Craig Doda of Napoleon, Ohio.
-This page has been viewed 29 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on March 13, 2022, by Craig Doda of Napoleon, Ohio. • Devry Becker Jones was the editor who published this page.
+This page has been viewed 145 times since then and 41 times this year.
+Photos: 1, 2, 3. submitted on March 13, 2022, by Craig Doda of Napoleon, Ohio. • Devry Becker Jones was the editor who published this page.